Should you visit Milan or Florence on your trip to Italy?

 Where to Stay in Milan

 Milan gets lots of travellers every year and therefore there is ample accommodation to choose from in the city.
 Whether you’re looking for a dorm bed in a hostel or a chic boutique hotel, Milan has you covered.
 If you’re wondering where to stay in Milan, have are some options.

 Lancaster Hotel – This classy hotel located in Milan’s city centre is the perfect base if you’re looking for a bit of comfort during your stay.
 They have a range of clean and comfortable rooms available and a great buffet breakfast included in the nightly rate.
 Click here to check availability

-Station Hotel – An excellent high-end option, this is a fantastic place to rest your head if you want to live in luxury during your time in Milan.
+Station Hotel – An excellent option, this is a fantastic place to rest your head during your time in Milan.
 They have numerous modern and comfortably designed rooms available and its central location makes seeing all of the best of Milan easy.
 Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Milan!